kuriishu27/kuriishu27/README.md

 ---

 I'm a Software Consultant and Mentor (iOS, Swift, SwiftUI) and iOS Contractor.
 I am also the Co-Founder and Lead Developer at [AccentPOS](https://accentpos.com), a complete management system.
-I am a massive fan of [Swift](https://github.com/apple/swift) and SwiftUI.
+I am a massive fan of [Swift](https://github.com/apple/swift), SwiftUI and Combine.

 I offer long term mentoring sessions to improve your skills in design patters, software development, basics of programming, etc.